grimme-lab/xtb_docs/source/qcxms_doc/qcxms_setup.rst

 Quantum Chemistry Codes Required
 ================================

-The low cost QC methods GFN1-xTB and GFN2-xTB are implemented in QCxMS.
+The low cost QC methods **GFN1-xTB** and **GFN2-xTB** are directly implemented into QCxMS.
 No further rights or installations of third-party software is required and the methods can be called directly by the program.
-For this reason, using GFN2-xTB is set to run as default.
+GFN2-xTB is set to run as default for QCxMS calculations.

 To run other QC methods, QCxMS needs ORCA or TURBOMOLE to function.
 If available, place the following QC executables in `/usr/local/bin`: